kalifadan/ProtLigand/README.md

 print(f"combined_seq: {combined_seq}")
 ```

+## Prepare ProtLigand
+### Model checkpoints
+We provide the weights for the [ProtLigand](https://drive.google.com/file/d/1eDy9X_aZnCSlSNNPk8vw0gi9Eu6iSNJY/view?usp=sharing) model, and the [Ligand Generator](https://drive.google.com/file/d/1Oyq4uQYaqeBBsAXedbnUs3YKbXjIQ1TI/view?usp=sharing) model.
+After downloading, place these files in the appropriate `weights/` folder.

+### Experimental results
+Some experimental results are listed below.
+For more details, please refer to our paper.
+For the fine-tuning tasks, the datasets were split based on 30% sequence identity.

 ## Prepare dataset
 ### Pre-training dataset
 We provide the dataset for pre-training ProtLigand.
 The dataset can be downloaded from
 [here](https://drive.google.com/file/d/1rGJoLows72n3ShJY7171EEPrR5pm_uZ9/view?usp=sharing).
 Once downloaded, the dataset needs to be decompressed and placed in the `LMDB` folder.

-To train the SaProt model (the base PLM), you need the dataset, which can be downloaded from
+To train the SaProt model (the base PLM), you need the pre-training dataset, which can be downloaded from
 [here](https://huggingface.co/datasets/westlake-repl/AF2_UniRef50).

 ### Downstream tasks